 You pay a \$0 copay for each Medicare-covered Specialist office or telehealth visit

 You have a \$0 copay for non-routine dental care.
-Plan deductible applies.

-All other Medicarecovered telehealth services will apply the applicable cost share found in this Medical Benefits Chart for that service in an office setting.
+All other Medicare-covered telehealth services will apply the applicable cost share found in this Medical Benefits Chart for that service in an office setting.